 One thing you need to clearly understand – Google is our friend when it comes to doing any research on the Internet, especially pertaining to the online casino element.
 The mind boggles at what you can find; Google can really save your ass – but it also can be misleading.
 The source of this deception is via bad or lazy affiliates; people or companies that will advertise any casino no matter what.

 How NOT to search: Do not simply search for the casino name.
-For instance, if you search for “Pamper Casino” your results will be merely a list of websites that promote this crap casino.
+For example, if you search for “Pamper Casino” your results will be merely a list of websites that promote this crap casino.

 And you will also be privy to any listing that casino has on the site.